hds-sandbox/RDM_biodata_course/develop/01_RDM_intro.md

 - Sharing data with others after project end can enhance the visibility of research and lead to an increase in citations.
 - Drafting a data preservation plan can help ensure the availability of research data for years after the end of the project.​

+## Wrap up

-We will see different resources, tools and guidelines that can be applied to all kinds of data, and we will also talk more about specific examples for NGS data in the next sections.
+In this lesson we have learned about what is RDM, the consequences of poor RDM practices and how following good RDM practices will help you to to avoid them!
+In the next lessons we will explore different resources, tools and guidelines that can be applied to all kinds of data and how to apply it specifically for NGS data.